Finding Fantasy Value: A Very Early Analysis of Fantasy Football for 2026

 Each dot is a player.
 Color = tier.
 X-axis is reversed so earlier picks are on the right.

-Step 2: Finding Value — The Regression Journey
+Step 2: Finding Value — Regression Modeling

 Attempt 1: Linear Regression